marceloadaes/AgentBill/README.md

 cp .env.example .env.local
 ```

-The application ships with a built-in Google OAuth client ID so it runs out of
-the box.
-If you prefer to use your own ID, update the `GOOGLE_CLIENT_ID`
-constant in `pages/settings.tsx`.
-The redirect URL should point to
-`/oauth2callback` on your deployed site.
-Once configured, you can connect or
-disconnect your Google account from the **Settings** page.
+The application ships with a built-in Google OAuth client ID so it runs out of the box.
+If you prefer to use your own ID, update the `GOOGLE_CLIENT_ID` constant in `pages/settings.tsx`.
+The redirect URL should point to `/oauth2callback` on your deployed site.
+Once configured, you can connect or disconnect your Google account from the **Settings** page.

+For a full walkthrough on configuring Google and enabling the required APIs, see [docs/setup_google.md](docs/setup_google.md).

 ## Secure Configuration Storage